villejaula/villejaula.github.io/README.md

 # github.io
-    - Business card with HTML / CSS / JS
+    - Business card with HTML / CSS
     - Hover to flip card
-    - Button for mobile?

 ## Todo
-    - Hrefs
-    - resonsiveness + landscape
-    - touch
-    - background
+    - Href to portfolio